Recent quantum runtime (dis)advantages: Appropriate choice of a classical reference algorithm

 For heuristic algorithms, there is no universal guideline for selecting the classical reference, and the decision must be made on a case-by-case basis.
 Nevertheless, several criteria can reasonably guide this choice.
 First, the selection depends on the quality metric, such as runtime or energy consumption, as well as on the specific problem under consideration.
 In the context of optimization problems, which form the main focus of this work, arguably the most relevant practical quantity is $\TTe$, which measures the expected time required to obtain an approximate solution within a given precision, cf. Eq.~\ref{eq:TTe}.

 For this figure of merit, an optimal reference classical algorithm should ideally combine solution quality with short runtime.
 Thus, the most reasonable choices are parallelizable algorithms, whose execution times are significantly shorter than those of sequential approaches, thanks to their ability to fully exploit modern computing resources such as GPUs~\cite{yi2024studyperformanceprogramminggpu} or FPGAs~\cite{FPGAs}.
 In this regard, a particularly interesting class of classical heuristics is based on the dynamics of Hamiltonian nonlinear systems~\cite{Goto2016,Goto2019,Goto2021,Katzgraber2025,AonishiCMIFPGA,PawlowskiClosingGap,veloxq2025}, as these methods combine good performance with short execution times.
-Recently, it was shown that one algorithm from this class-the Simulated Bifurcation Machine (SBM)-achieves scaling of $\TTe$ comparable to, or better than, that of quantum annealing~\cite{PawlowskiClosingGap}.
+Recently, it was shown that one algorithm from this class---the Simulated Bifurcation Machine (SBM)-achieves scaling of $\TTe$ comparable to, or better than, that of quantum annealing~\cite{PawlowskiClosingGap}.
 This result effectively closes the previously reported quantum-classical gap in approximate optimization announced in~\cite{Lidar2025}, where the chosen classical reference was Parallel Tempering with Isoenergetic Cluster Moves (PT-ICM).
 The PT-ICM algorithm belongs to the class of physics-inspired methods based on temperature annealing~\cite{SAReview}.
 However, unlike algorithms rooted in nonlinear Hamiltonian dynamics, PT-ICM is not straightforwardly parallelizable, and consequently exhibits longer execution times.
 This makes it a suboptimal reference for comparison with quantum annealing, a conclusion supported by the detailed analysis in~\cite{PawlowskiClosingGap}.
+Note that a detailed discussion of the performance of a class of meta-heuristic classical algorithms for approximate optimization on cubic-lattice tile-planting models is presented in \cite{Gangat_2026}.